Grammar schools debate: Individual successes

-Undermining privilege
+Social mobility

 In support of grammars it is argued that grammar schools provide an opportunity for students from low-income families to escape poverty and gain a high standard of education without recourse to the fee-paying sector.
 Oxbridge intake from state schools has decreased since grammars were largely abolished and studies have shown social mobility to have decreased.

 More equitable

 It has been argued that the grammar system helped bright working class students' social mobility.
 Chris Woodhead has stated "grammar schools have contributed more to social mobility than any other institution this country has known".
 Abolishing grammar schools may also be seen as attempting to impose a "one size fits all" education system on an area.
 The introduction of the CEM style test in 2013 was thought to improve social mobility further, because the exams became much more difficult to "tutor for", which meant that well off parents couldn't simply pay to ensure an exam pass.

+Access to the best "comprehensive" schools is determined by the ability of parents to afford inflate property prices in catchment or feign religious affiliation; in contrast grammar schools offer academic rigour regardless of parental wealth or social capital.